 Many consultants consider this model as a starting point.
 They work as solo entrepreneurs up until they gain a client base and feel the need to hire someone to assist them with projects.

-But do you really need to follow this path to grow your consulting business?
+But do you really need to follow this path to grow your online consulting business?

 You can build a profitable consultancy without becoming a people manager.
 By having a strong personal brand and a well-thought-out customer acquisition process, you can reach the desired income level as a solo consultant.